kenjennings/Atari-Pet-Frogger/README_Porting.md

 This system is based on the 6809 CPU which is not so similar to the 6502, so BASIC programs are an easier starting point.
 It supports color text at 32x16.
 It also supports graphics modes from 64x32 in 8 colors up to 256x192 in 4 colors.
 The prior monochrome TRS-80 Model  concept of text characters subdivided into pixels also applies to this system, but supports more than one color on screen.
 (The last version, Model 3 has more enhanced graphics.)
 It includes a sound chip, and allows two analog joysticks similar to the Apple.

 TI-99/4

 This is another computer using  ...
 Text, graphics, sprites, sound.
 Joysticks.

-BBC MICRO, Acorn Atom, Electron, Oric 1
+Sinclair ZX81.

+ZX Spectrum,

+Dragon,

 **Types of Games To Port**

 **BASIC PROGRAMS**

 BASIC programs will utilize fewer of the features of the computer making it easier to port to the Atari.
-Also consider that when BASIC is the source and Assembly is the target, then Atari BASIC games are eligible for "porting".
+Consider that when BASIC is the source and Assembly is the target, then Atari BASIC games are also eligible for "porting".
 A functional, but mediocre Atari BASIC game could be embellished with Assembly language into a work of art and an exciting gaming experience.

 **ASSEMBLY PROGRAMS**

 Assembly programs may use more features of the original platform.
-Each source system is differently abled from the Atari, so it is unlikely the Atari port can look exactly the same as the original.
-Oranges do not have to equal Apples, so an approximation or replacement in the Atari style is always the goal.
+Each source system is differently-abled from the Atari, so it is unlikely the Atari port can look exactly the same as the original.
+Oranges do not have to equal Apples, so an approximation or replacement in the Atari style is the goal.

 Then again, just because the game is in machine language doesn't necessarily mean the author is pushing the platform to limits that would be difficult for the Atari.
-Sometimes nice, simple games are in Assembly, just because BASIC can't handle timing or many updates.
+Sometimes nice, simple games are in Assembly, just because BASIC can't handle timing or many screen updates.

 **SOURCES FOR GAMES**